liyong31/liyong31.github.io/README.md

 This is joint work with [Sven Schewe](https://cgi.csc.liv.ac.uk/~sven/) and [Qiyi Tang](https://sites.google.com/view/qiyitang/).

 **October 30, 2023**
-Our paper titled "Model Checking Strategies from Synthesis Over Finite Traces" has won the Best Paper Award at ATVA'23.
+Our paper titled "Model Checking Strategies from Synthesis Over Finite Traces" won the Best Paper Award at ATVA'23.

-**July 1, 2023**
-Two papers are accepted by ATVA'23:
-* "On Strategies in Synthesis Over Finite Traces" with Suguman Bansal, Lucas Martinelli Tabajara, Moshe Vardi and Andrew Wells,
-* "A novel family of finite automata for recognizing and learning omega-regular languages" with Sven Schewe and Qiyi Tang.

 <details>
   <summary>Show More News</summary>

+  <p><strong>July 1, 2023</strong><br>
+Two papers are accepted by ATVA'23:

+ "On Strategies in Synthesis Over Finite Traces" with Suguman Bansal, Lucas Martinelli Tabajara, Moshe Vardi and Andrew Wells, <br>

+  "A novel family of finite automata for recognizing and learning omega-regular languages" with Sven Schewe and Qiyi Tang. </p>

   <!-- Remaining news items -->
   <p><strong>June 29, 2023</strong><br>